krry/atmanaut.me/README.md

 # Atmanaut

+A hugo-powered static site using the chakra theme, ready to link up with a Forestry.io CMS, and auto-deployable on now.sh.

 ## TODO
+- [ ] flesh out tagging system for asidebar and posts
+- [ ] consider annotation lane for links and sidenotes (a la footnotes)
+- [ ] learn how to direct link to other posts
+- [x] style summaries: timestamps, titles, etc.
--[x] add routes to `now.json` to enable Github master push deploy
+- [x] add routes to `now.json` to enable Github master push deploy
   - move `now.json` back to root
-  - change npm scripts to work with new build config -[ ] flesh out tagging system for asidebar and posts -[x] add logo
+  - change npm scripts to work with new build config
--[ ] consider annotation lane for links and sidenotes (a la footnotes)
+- [x] add logo